tc39/notes/es7/2015-09/sept-22.md

 - Introducing a high bandwidth side-channel
 - Even if only computation with coarse granularity, the ability to access shared memory seems fatal.

-LH: Only fatal if you can prove it's not already possible
+LHN: Only fatal if you can prove it's not already possible

 MM: No way to do high-bandwidth side channels, such as cache attacks